Prozac and Alcohol Effects

 Prozac and Alcohol Liver Damage

 Two thousand cases of liver failure occur each year in the United States, and half of them are due to medications.
 Also, the harmful effects of drinking on the liver are well-known.
 The liver is an organ that cleanses toxins from the blood.
-Extreme alcohol abuse over long periods of time can damage the liver, and even cause fibrosis or alcoholic cirrhosis.
+Extreme alcohol abuse over long periods can damage the liver and cause fibrosis or alcoholic cirrhosis.
 A healthy liver is required for anyone taking Prozac since it is metabolized in the liver.
-If the liver cannot efficiently metabolize Prozac, the benefits will be lost.
-Even if the liver is not damaged or diseased, introducing alcohol will in effect reduce the dose of Prozac and thereby reduce its effectiveness and benefits.
+The benefits will be lost if the liver cannot efficiently metabolize Prozac.
+Even if the liver is not damaged or diseased, introducing alcohol will reduce the dose of Prozac and thereby reduce its effectiveness and benefits.

 Alcohol and Depression